CarlosESRosa/Carteira-Virtual/readme.md

 </details>

 <details>
-<summary><strong>Como rodar</strong></summary><br />
+<summary><strong>How to run</strong></summary><br />

 **Docker:**
-  - Rode o comando `docker-compose up` para criar seu docker-compose.
+  - Run the `docker-compose up` command to create your docker-compose.

-**Banco de dados:**
+**Database:**
-  - Será um container docker Postgres já configurado no docker-compose através de um serviço definido como `db`.
+  - It will be a Postgres docker container already configured in docker-compose through a service defined as `db`.
-  - Tem o papel de fornecer dados para o serviço de _backend_.
+  - Has the role of providing data to the _backend_ service.
-  - Roda na pota `5432`.
+  - Run on port `5432`.

 **Back-end:**
- - Será um container docker no docker-compose através de um serviço definido como `backend`.
+ - It will be a docker container in docker-compose through a service defined as `backend`.
- - Ao iniciar o Docker-compose o backend irá estruturar e popular o banco de dados com informações iniciais definidas pelo sequelize.
+ - When starting Docker-compose the backend will structure and populate the database with initial information defined by sequelize.
- - Roda na porta `3001`.
+ - Run on port `3001`.

 **Front-end:**
- - Será um container docker no docker-compose através de um serviço definido como `frontend`.
+ - It will be a docker container in docker-compose through a service defined as `frontend`.
- - Ao iniciar o Docker-compose o frontend gera um terminal que já inicia sua aplicação frontend, você pode acessa-la na rota `http://localhost:3000/`
+ - When starting Docker-compose, the frontend generates a terminal that starts your frontend application, you can access it via the route `http://localhost:3000/`
- - Roda na porta `3000`.
+ - Run on port `3000`.

 </details>